-4. Statement of Work: Approximately two to three pages (including text, figures, and references) explaining the science rationale, proposed post-expedition workplan, and how the work relates to the scientific objectives of the expedition and to the studies proposed by other members of the scientific party.
+3. Statement of Work: Maximum of three pages (including text, figures, and references) explaining the science rationale, proposed post-expedition workplan, and how the work relates to the scientific objectives of the expedition and to studies proposed by other members of the scientific party.
 Do not propose to analyze more samples/data than can be completed with the PEA funds available.
 Identify access to facilities/instruments needed to conduct proposed analyses.

-5. Budget and Budget Justification: A budget (table) and an explanatory justification statement are required.
+4. Budget and Budget Justification: A budget (table) and an explanatory justification statement are required.
 The total budget must not exceed $20,000 (as of 8/1/22), including institutional overhead.
 As the nature and extent of the proposed work may vary widely, USSSP will decide on allowable costs.
 Click here for an example budget and justification.